swseighman/Spring-GraalVM-REST-Example/README.md

 ```
 (demo-env) $ mvn clean package
 ```
+The previous command generates an executable `.jar` file in the `target` directory.

 The following command will run unit tests and enable the Tracing Agent, thus generating the Tracing Agent configuration for your application: